 Ravenna is a very small village located in the state of Michigan.
 With a population of 1,348 people and just one neighborhood, Ravenna is the 432nd largest community in Michigan.

-Ravenna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ravenna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ravenna is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Ravenna who work in healthcare (14.48%), office and administrative support (7.51%), and management occupations (7.10%).

-The overall education level of Ravenna is somewhat higher than in the average US city of 21.84%: 25.10% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Ravenna who are college-educated is somewhat higher than the average US community of 21.84%: 25.10% of adults in Ravenna have at least a bachelor's degree.

 The per capita income in Ravenna in 2022 was $29,084, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,336 for a family of four.
 However, Ravenna contains both very wealthy and poor people as well.